 Photo: Taste of Home

 I decided to ease myself into French cooking with a basic, tough-to-mess-up French onion soup.
-Soupe à l’oignon, as it’s called in Mastering the Art of French Cooking, is an ultimate comfort food.
-(Check out our version here!)
-It reminds me of being curled up on a couch, relaxing with my dog, and trying (and failing) not to burn my mouth on the bubbling, cheesy top layer.
+Soupe à l’oignon, as it’s called in Mastering the Art of French Cooking, is my ultimate comfort food.
+It reminds me of being curled up on a couch, relaxing with my dog and trying (and failing) not to burn my mouth on the bubbling, cheesy top layer.
 Since winter had arrived in full force to Wisconsin, I was definitely in need of a comfy, cozy bowl of soup.

-How It Went: This soup likes to take its time, requiring 2 ½ to 3 hours to cook up.
+How It Went: This soup likes to take its time, requiring up to three hours to cook up.
 About half the time was dedicated to sweating and caramelizing the onion slices.
 According to Julia, onions can work well in just about any dish; indeed, “It is hard to imagine a civilization without onions,” she said.
-I knew the dish would have great flavor.
+I knew the dish would have great flavor

 While the recipe was straightforward, I made a fatal rookie mistake: cutting into my loaf of French bread before the soup was done.
 Since I lack all self-control when it comes to bread and butter, I spent my time waiting for the soup to cook by cutting a slice of bread to snack on, and then another, and then another and another, until close to half the loaf was gone.
 Oops.